Menu

 Water tank size

-How much espresso do you want to make at once?
-The size of your machine’s water reservoir impacts the quantity you can produce.
-The market offers models with tanks large and small.
-Some models include a filter that removes impurities from the water.
-What’s more, some machines have a removable water tank for quick and easy refilling.
+It's also worth noting that some models include a filter that removes impurities from the water.
+What’s more, you can find machines that have a removable water tank for quick and easy refilling.

 Heating time